duksctf/duksctf.github.io/_posts/2017-02-04-ALEXCTF2017-Unknown-Forat.md

 <img src="/resources/2017/alexctf/unknown_format/gzip_header.png" width="800">

-We used *dd* to extract the
+We used *dd* to extract the broken gziped archive:

 ``` bash
 dd if=packet.bin of=broken.bin skip=1 bs=254
 ```
 We tried to extract it with *tar xvf* whic didn't works.
-We used then a simple python script for [stackoverflow](https://stackoverflow.com/questions/26794514/how-to-extract-data-from-corrupted-gzip-files-in-python)
+We used then a simple python script from [stackoverflow](https://stackoverflow.com/questions/26794514/how-to-extract-data-from-corrupted-gzip-files-in-python):

 ``` python
 # http://stackoverflow.com/questions/2423866/python-decompressing-gzip-chunk-by-chunk